 What Happens If You Have Mortgage Arrears?

-The court is not allowed to grant a payment order on the arrears as they are already being paying through the Debt Arrangement Scheme.
+The court is not allowed to grant a payment order on the arrears as they are already being paid through the Debt Arrangement Scheme.

 Can Family And Friends Find Out About You Being On The Debt Arrangement Scheme?

 If you haven’t told them anything about the Debt Arrangement Scheme, it is very remote they would take it upon themselves to find the database and look through for your name.

-Give the advisors at Scottish Trust Deed a call on 0800 193 1024 and they will talk you through your options and whether Debt Arrangement Scheme is suitable for your individual circumstances.
+Give the debt advisers at Scottish Trust Deed a call on 0141 456 0430 and they will talk you through your options and whether the Debt Arrangement Scheme is suitable for your individual circumstances.